Showing posts with label Personal Reflection. Show all posts

 I’m working on this now but I wanted to share these insights.
 Self-healing is a work in progress; we don’t have to be perfect and aiming for that keeps us from reaching our potential.
 As my middle school soccer coach used to tell us, if you wait for the perfect shot you’ll never score a goal.

 Free yourself with a bit of self healing!
 Join me on Youtube for meditations to go with my books.
-Enjoy and please share πŸ’œ
+Enjoy and please share 💜

 Reiki hugs,

 > Please Note: I’m energy healer, not a psychologist.
-I have taken a few spiritual psychology classes for personal work.
+I have taken a few spiritual psychology classes out of curiosity.

 Wednesday, October 4, 2023